Assistance with legal forms provided at no charge.

 View the Self Help Clinic Flyer

-DOWNLOAD it.
-PRINT it out.
-GIVE it to someone in need of legal assistance.
+Give it to someone in need of legal assistance.

 William Mitchell Library Conference Room